Konikh to Korostyshevsky

 John Konopatsky (Иван Конопацкий; aka Anton Konopatsky)

 Born 1895, Russia.
 Migrated to US 1914.
 Wife and three children in US.
-Member of the Left Wing of the Socialist Party of America; denied having transferred to the Communist Party of America.
+Member of the Left Wing of the Socialist Party of America; then Bayonne, New Jersey’s Russian Branch of the Communist Party.
 Arrested during the second Palmer Raids in January, 1920 in Newark.
 Deported January 22, 1921.
-Subsequent activities unknown.

 Ignatz Konoval (Ignance Konowal; Ignace)